KnutAM/tensors/Theory/IndexNotation.md

 +++

 # Index notation
 Using the so-called index notation allows us to express complicated sums and products in a compact form.
 This is very useful for performing derivations involving tensor expressions, but can also be used in other situations.
 However, it can take a bit of practice to become comfortable with the notation before using it efficiently.
-Still, you probably have already used index notation without thinking about it: Consider the vector $\ta{v}$, if you want to write out its components, you might write
+Still, you probably have already used index notation without thinking about it: Consider the vector $\tv{v}$, if you want to write out its components, you might write
 \begin{align}
-\ta{v} = \left[v_1, v_2, v_3\right] \label{eq:symbol1}
+\tv{v} = \left[v_1, v_2, v_3\right] \label{eq:symbol1}
 \end{align}
 Each component is then $v_j$, where $j$ can be 1, 2, or 3.
 Normally when working with tensors, we will only consider up to the 3 spatial dimensions but from index notation we can consider an aribtrary number of **dimensions**, e.g. $j\in\lbrace 1, 2, \cdots, N\rbrace$.
 In addition to increasing the number of dimensions, $N$, we can also consider objects of higher **order**.
-For example, if we have a matrix $\ta{M}$ with dimension 3, we can write this
+For example, if we have a matrix $\tv{M}$ with dimension 3, we can write this
 \begin{align}
-\ta{M} = \begin{bmatrix}
+\mat{M} = \begin{bmatrix}
 M_{11} & M_{12} & M_{13} \\
 M_{21} & M_{22} & M_{23} \\
 M_{31} & M_{32} & M_{33}